 Frequently asked questions about COVID-19 disruption

-Hutton Honors Study Abroad programs have been suspended through June 2021.
+Yes, Hutton Honors Study Abroad programs are scheduled to run in spring and summer 2023.
 The Hutton Honors College continues to closely monitor the COVID-19 pandemic and follow guidance from national and international organizations, such as World Health Organization, Centers for Disease Control, and the U.S. Department of State.
-We are also in touch with our study abroad partners and providers to determine if they are able to host IU students in 2021.
-The HHC will abide by the IU and Office of Overseas Study policy decisions regarding summer travel.
-Future decisons regarding programs offered after June 2021 will be posted to the HIEP website.
+We are also in touch with our study abroad partners and providers to determine appropriate precautions and considerations, in line with the policies of host country governments.
+The HHC will abide by the IU and Office of Overseas Study policy decisions regarding international student travel.

 You can read the most recent updates to IU's study abroad decisions regarding the Coronavirus Outbreak here: https://overseas.iu.edu/about/blog/news/2020-01-27.html